 #PBS -v UDI=centos:latest

-When a job that specifies User-Defined Image using either of the above approaches starts up, Blue Waters' special prologue script mounts named image on the compute nodes and performs some other maintenance tasks.
+When a job that specifies User-Defined Image using UDI environment variable, Blue Waters' special prologue script mounts named image on the compute nodes and performs some other maintenance tasks.
 If successful, you should see a message similar to this one:

 In Torque Shifter prologue batchID: 224301 Starting munge service on compute nodes Successfully started munge service on compute nodes Initializing udiRoot, please wait.
 Retrieving Docker Image udiRoot Start successful